MindCraft: How Concept Trees Take Shape In Deep Models: Technical Justifications

 To validate the advantage of using SVD, we compare MindCraft against a ``Raw Value'' baseline, which defines the Concept Path directly as the last token's Value vector, i.e., $\mathcal{C}^{(-1)} = v^{(-1)}$, without SVD.
 We construct Concept Trees for both methods, with full results in Figure~\ref{fig:concept_trees_all}.
 While MindCraft uses a stable separation threshold of $\tau = 0.9$, the baseline requires a much finer $\tau = 0.99$ to achieve any separation, revealing its limitations.
 Our analysis, supported by observations in Figure~\ref{fig:motivation} and Figure~\ref{fig:layer_analysis}, highlights the two advantages of MindCraft compared with the Raw Value approach.
 First, the cosine similarity calculated from raw value vectors is highly insensitive.
 As shown in our figures, concepts that MindCraft separates in early layers remain indistinguishable for the baseline until much later.
 This forces the use of a delicate, high threshold ($\tau=0.99$), undermining the method's generality and ease of use compared to MindCraft's more responsive spectral projections.

-Second, even after careful tuning, the Raw Value method fails to differentiate semantically distinct concepts, leading to degenerate, flattened tree structures.
+Second, even after careful tuning, the Raw Value method is not efficient enough to differentiate semantically distinct concepts, leading to degenerate, flattened tree structures.
 In Figure~\ref{fig:concept_trees_all}~(a), the baseline struggles to separate pairs like ``diabetes/hypertension'' and ``2023/2024'', which MindCraft resolves at different hierarchical levels.
-This failure to capture nuanced distinctions confirms that raw vector space is less informative than the principal axes of transformation identified by SVD.
+This inefficiency to capture nuanced distinctions confirms that raw vector space is less informative than the principal axes of transformation identified by SVD.

 In summary, this comparison demonstrates that the SVD-based MindCraft method is more robust, sensitive, and efficient.
-By analyzing representations along principal transformation axes, MindCraft builds a more meaningful and hierarchical understanding of a model's internal decision-making process.
+By analyzing representations along principal transformation axes, MindCraft builds a more meaningful and hierarchical understanding of a model's internal process.